XPRNetwork/proton-web-sdk/README.md

  - **storagePrefix** – type string – optional – a custom SDK storage prefix which is prepended to the name of localStorage keys.
 If not specified, automatically prepends ‘proton-storage’ string.
 ​
  - **restoreSession** – type Boolean – optional – if contains ```true``` value, prevents modal from popping up and makes SDK look for saved session value in the Storage.
 If not specified, automatically contains ```false``` value.
 ​
-> Our SDK is able to identify whether the developer uses Mainnet or Testnet.
-You can simply use the endpoint you need and SDK will handle all options for you automatically.
-​
 ##### Example
 If you add [https://api-dev.protonchain.com/v1/chain/info](https://api-dev.protonchain.com/v1/chain/info) as an endpoint, SDK will switch the scheme variable to the test mode, and all requests will be handled via Testnet.